2023 Oxford Global Summit for Young Leaders (China·Shanghai)

 Stream Sessions(70%)

-Each academic area will be led by a Stream Leader who is experienced in teaching at University of Oxford, and who may also invite experts in the field to share some of the content as guest lecturers.
+Each academic area will be led by a Stream Leader who is experienced in teaching at University of Oxford, and who may also invite experts in the eld to share some of the content as guest lecturers.
 The lectures are mainly conducted in the form of small group lectures, and after the lecture program, there will be several rounds of group discussions to ensure the students' digestion of the knowledge.
-The depth and difficulty of the academic content of the summit is basically at the Oxford undergraduate level.
-The academic tutors will assign academic tasks to the students for pre/review every day to ensure the progress of the academic lectures.

 The tutorial system originated from Oxford University in the 14th century.
 Since its inception, it has been regarded as one of the most effective and valuable teaching systems and has been described as the 'jewel in the crown' of British education.
 Tutorial teaching allows you the freedom to push yourself academically and direct your own learning.
 OGSYL offers stream tutorials to students in all academic areas.
 Students will break into small teams.
 Each stream leader will lead 2-3 TAs who will challenge and help students with their outcomes, like the Oxford tutorial session.
 Each academic team will have daily one-on-one communication with the TA to ensure their research process.